caesarshift/msfw/README.md

 ## Rules

 Firewall rules can be created locally or pushed down via group policy.
 Rules can also be disabled/enabled.
-By default, msfw only displays disabled rules.
+By default, msfw only displays enabled rules.
 Override this behavior by passing in a value for --status.

 ### ```msfw rule ([-d,--duplicates] | [--profileduplicates] | [-c,--count] | [-l,--list])```